 Inhaled The material is not thought to produce respiratory irritation (as classified by EC Directives using animal models).
-Nevertheless inhalation of dusts, or fumes, especially for prolonged periods, may produce respiratory discomfort and occasionally, distress.
-Inhalation of dusts, generated by the material during the course of normal handling, may be damaging to the health of the individual.
+Nevertheless inhalation of vapours, fumes or aerosols, especially for prolonged periods, may produce respiratory discomfort and occasionally, distress.
+Inhalation of aerosols (mists, fumes), generated by the material during the course of normal handling, may be damaging to the health of the individual.
 Ingestion Accidental ingestion of the material may be damaging to the health of the individual.
 Skin Contact The material is not thought to produce adverse health effects or skin irritation following contact (as classified by EC Directives using animal models).
 Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable gloves be used in an occupational setting.
 Open cuts, abraded or irritated skin should not be exposed to this material Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
 Examine the skin prior to the use of the material and ensure that any external damage is suitably protected.
-Eye This material can cause eye irritation and damage in some persons.
+Eye Although the liquid is not thought to be an irritant (as classified by EC Directives), direct contact with the eye may produce transient discomfort characterised by tearing or conjunctival redness (as with windburn).
 Chronic Long-term exposure to the product is not thought to produce chronic effects adverse to the health (as classified by EC Directives using animal models); nevertheless exposure by all routes should be minimised as a matter of course.